Nickchapman3773/Uranium-Fever/README.md

 - Toggle the "Show Unofficial Lists" filter.
 - Search for Uranium Fever and hit the download button.
 This will begin downloading .wabbajack file.
 - Once finished, hit the play button (which has now replaced the download button).
+```
-- Select the desired Modlist Installation Location.
-We recommend `C\Modding\Uranium Fever`.
+- Under `Modlist Installation Location`, enter `C\Modding\Uranium Fever`.
-	- The installation **CANNOT** be placed in any Windows OS managed folder, like Program Files, Downloads, or Desktop.
-- Select the desired Resource Download Location.
-We recommend `C\Modding\Uranium Fever\downloads`.
+- Under `Resource Download Location`, enter `C\Modding\Uranium Fever\downloads`.
-- Begin the installation and accept the Nexus Mods API request when prompted.
+- Begin the installation and accept the `Nexus Mods API request` when prompted.
 - If you are not a Nexus Mods premium user, manually click download on each mod.
-- When complete, Wabbajack will display a green Installation Complete screen.
+- When complete, Wabbajack will display a green, confirmatory `Installation Complete` screen.
-- If a red Installation Failed screen appears, log in again through the Wabbajack settings, then reinstall the list to the same folder.
+- If a red `Installation Failed` screen appears, repeat the above steps.
-```
+- Close Wabbajack.

 ## Generating Fresh INI Files
-- Launch Fallout: New Vegas from Steam/GOG.
+- Launch `Fallout: New Vegas` from `Steam/GOG`.
-- Click OK to pop-ups saying "Detecting Video Hardware."
+- Click `OK` to pop-ups saying `Detecting Video Hardware`.
-- Exit the launcher.
+- Exit the `launcher`.
-- Launch Fallout 3 from Steam/GOG.
+- Launch` Fallout 3` from `Steam/GOG`.
-- Click OK to pop-ups saying "Detecting Video Hardware."
+- Click `OK` to pop-ups saying `Detecting Video Hardware`.
-- Exit the launcher.
+- Close the `launcher`.

 ## Launching Mod Organizer 2 (MO2)
-- Launch ModOrganizer.exe from the Uranium Fever Installation Location (`C\Modding\Uranium Fever\ModOrganizer.exe` if you used the recommended file paths).
+- Launch `ModOrganizer.exe`, which is located inside of `C\Modding\Uranium Fever\ModOrganizer.exe`.
-- If you see a prompt stating that FalloutNV_lang.esp was found, select Yes.
+- If you see a prompt stating that `FalloutNV_lang.esp` was found, select `Yes`.
-- If you see a prompt to register, select Yes.
+- If you see a prompt to `register`, select `Yes`.

 ## Configuring Game's Settings
-- In the top right corner of MO2, open the drop-down menu that says "Uranium Fever" and select "Uranium Fever Launcher."
+- In the top right corner of MO2, open the drop-down menu that says `Uranium Fever` and select `Uranium Fever Launcher`.
-- Click Run, then navigate to Options.
+- Click `Run`, then navigate to `Options`.
-- Inside the launcher, select the Ultra Preset.
+- Select the `Ultra Preset`.
-- Uncheck the Windowed option, then select your monitor's resolution.
+- Uncheck the `Windowed` option, then select your monitor's `resolution`.
 - If your monitor's resolution is not present, this can be set manually by entering MO2's INI editor, navigating to the Falloutprefs.ini tab, and changing iSize W and iSize H in the Display section to reflect your monitor's screen width and height.
+- Close the launcher.

 ## Installing Tale of Two Wastelands
 > [!important]
-> This mod is REQUIRED for Uranium Fever to function properly.
+> This mod is **REQUIRED** for Uranium Fever to function properly.
 >
 > You **MUST** use the TTW Installer.
 A prior TTW installation **CANNOT** cannot be moved into the Uranium Fever TTW mod folder.
-This is because the TTW installation process intrinsically includes BSA decompression of base game files, which needs to be run on the copy of Fallout: New Vegas provided by Uranium Fever.
+This is because the TTW installation process performs BSA decompression of base game files, which needs to be run on the copy of Fallout: New Vegas provided by Uranium Fever.

-- Download the <a href="https://mod.pub/ttw/133/files" onclick="window.open('https://mod.pub/ttw/133/files', '_self');">3.3.2a Tale of Two Wastelands Installer</a> and extract the contents of the archive anywhere outside of the default Windows folders.
+- Download the <a href="https://mod.pub/ttw/133/files" onclick="window.open('https://mod.pub/ttw/133/files', '_self');">3.3.2a Tale of Two Wastelands Installer</a> and extract the contents of the archive.
-- In the Uranium Fever Installation Location, navigate to the mods folder, then open `[NoDelete] Tale of Two Wastelands`.
-- Right click on the filepath at the top and select Copy Address (`C\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands` if you used the recommended file paths).
+- Copy `C\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands`.
-- Navigate to the extracted `Tale of Two Wastelands Installer folder`, right click `TTW Install.exe`, and select Run as Administrator.
+- Open the extracted `Tale of Two Wastelands Installer` folder, right click `TTW Install.exe`, and select `Run as Administrator`.
-- Verify that the file path for the Fallout 3 matches your normal Fallout 3 installation path.
+- Verify that the `file path` for the `Fallout 3` matches your normal `Steam/GOG Fallout 3 installation path` (this should be auto-configured).
-- ***CHANGE*** the Fallout New Vegas file path to reflect the New Vegas Installation in the Uranium Fever > Stock Game > New Vegas folder (`C:\Modding\Uranium Fever\Stock Game\Fallout New Vegas` if you used the recommended file paths).
+- **CHANGE** the `Fallout New Vegas file path` to `C:\Modding\Uranium Fever\Stock Game\Fallout New Vegas`.
-- Paste the copied file path from the `[NoDelete] Tale of Two Wastelands folder` into the Tale of Two Wastelands Installation Path.
+- **Enter** `C\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands` into the `Tale of Two Wastelands Installation Path`.
-- Click Install.
+- Click `Install`.
+- When complete, close the Installer.

 > [!caution]
 > The game **WILL NOT WORK** if you fail to change the Fallout New Vegas installation file path to reflect the New Vegas installation provided in the Stock Game folder.
->
-> You **CANNOT** copy another TTW installation over to the appropriate folder.
-The installation process NEEDS to be run.

 ## Installing New Vegas Reloaded (NVR)
 > [!important]
-> This mod is REQUIRED for Uranium Fever to function properly.
+> This mod is **REQUIRED** for Uranium Fever to function properly.

 - Navigate to the <a href="https://discord.com/invite/r8EFG5YGBj" onclick="window.open('https://discord.com/invite/r8EFG5YGBj', '_self');">TES Reloaded Discord Server</a>.
 - In the Nightly Builds channel, download the NVR Nightly release from March 29th, 2024. **DO NOT** use the latest build.